St Davids

 St Davids or St David's (Tyddewi, [tiː ˈðɛwi], lit.
-"David's house”) is a city and a community (named St Davids and the Cathedral Close) with a cathedral in Pembrokeshire, Wales, lying on the River Alun.
+"David's house”) is a cathedral city in Pembrokeshire, Wales.
+It lies on the River Alun and is part of the community of St Davids and the Cathedral Close.
 It is the resting place of Saint David, Wales's patron saint, and named after him.

-St Davids is the United Kingdom's smallest city (population of the community was 1,841 in 2011) and urban area (the smallest city by local authority boundary area being the City of London).
+St Davids is the United Kingdom's smallest city by population (number of residents within the wider community was 1,751 in 2021) and urban area, but it is not the smallest city by local authority boundary area (which is the City of London).
 St Davids was given city status in the 12th century.
-This does not derive automatically from criteria, but in England and Wales it was traditionally given to cathedral towns under practices laid down in the early 1540s, when Henry VIII founded dioceses.
+This does not derive automatically, but in England and Wales was traditionally given to cathedral towns under practices laid down in the early 1540s, when Henry VIII founded dioceses.
 City status was lost in 1886, but restored in 1994 at the request of Queen Elizabeth II.

 History

 Early history

-Although the surrounding landscape is home to a number of Palaeolithic, Bronze Age and Iron Age sites, archaeological evidence suggests that Pembrokeshire was not heavily occupied by the Romans.
-As such, only one or two names in Ptolemy's Geographia have been linked to the whole county.
+Although the surrounding landscape is home to a number of Palaeolithic, Bronze Age and Iron Age sites, documentary and archaeological evidence suggests that Pembrokeshire was not heavily occupied by the Romans.
 Following the Roman withdrawal from Britain, the area that would become St Davids was known in Ecclesiastical Latin as Meneva or Menevia and in Welsh as Mynyw.
-Some medieval texts state that the area was home to a cell, church or monastery founded by Saint Patrick around the year 470AD, years before the birth of Saint David.
+Some medieval texts state that the area was home to a cell, church or monastery founded by Saint Patrick around the year 470 AD, years before the birth of Saint David.